firekind/EVA5/Phase-1/Session-1/Questions_To_Think_Upon.md

 Using this random nature we try to find a good connection between the inputs and the outputs.
 This help us in fitting different networks on same data whenever we train afresh.

 There is no doubt that training gets affected by the kernel initialisation.
 As every story need a starting point, here as well we need some initial point where we can start our iterations.
-We avoid initialising is to zeroes as it may lead to training fail as the weights wont change and the model will get stuck.
+We avoid initialising it to zeroes as training may fail since the weights won't change and the model will get stuck.

-Therefore pinpointing a strategy to initialise the weights of a neural network is waste as there is none and we will take this as a HYPER-PARAMETER.
+Therefore pinpointing a strategy to initialise the weights of a neural network is waste as there is none and we will take this as a **hyper-parameter**.

 ---